Professor and Department Head

 I also think a lot about free choice, but haven't had much to say about it beyond proposing my “election to actuality” theory of free choice and investigating Leibniz on contingent conceptual truths.

-I make a tentative foray from metaphysics into ethics in my paper “Altruism, Grief, and Identity.”
+I make tentative forays from metaphysics into ethics in my papers “Altruism, Grief, and Identity” and "Oneness, Aspects, and the Neo-Confucians."